conneroisu/conneroh.com/internal/data/docs/posts/iastate-reflection.md

 Throughout these projects, effective communication and detailed documentation were pivotal.
 My experiences in CprE 488 emphasized a comprehensive approach to engineering problems.
 More specifically, the class reinforced addressing technical, economic, societal, and environmental considerations holistically to solve intricate engineering challenges.

+## AGEDS 461: Technology Transfer and the Role of Agricultural and Extension Education

 My educational journey was enriched by experiences beyond technical realms.
 General education electives, particularly AGEDS 461, Technology Transfer and the Role of Agricultural and Extension Education, played a critical role in shaping my engineering perspective, further igniting my passion for utilizing AI to address real-world challenges.
 For my capstone project, I proposed a novel AI-driven approach, employing satellite imagery to evaluate the adoption of agricultural technologies in developing regions.
 This project deepened my appreciation for the ethical implications of technological interventions and highlighted the importance of providing unbiased, equitable solutions to underserved communities.
 A key insight from this project was recognizing how satellite imagery could offer transparent, scalable data, enhancing the accuracy and fairness of agricultural technology assessments.
 This experience challenged my understanding of the global implications of technological advancements and emphasized the ethical responsibilities engineers bear.

+## Other Courses

 Additional courses such as Arch 321 (History of the American City) and Econ 101 (Principles of Microeconomics) provided me with broader insights into urban development dynamics and fundamental economic theories.
 These courses enhanced my ability to assess engineering solutions through multifaceted lenses.
 Holistic awareness is vital in creating innovative and sustainable engineering solutions capable of positively impacting differing populations.
 Also, these courses improved my critical thinking skills, enabling me to evaluate and propose engineering solutions that consider complex societal interactions and dependencies.

+## Extracurricular Engagements

 Outside the classroom, involvement in various extracurricular activities enriched my personal and professional development.
 Co-founding the Controlled Environments Club at Iowa State University provided invaluable experience in leadership, teamwork, and innovation.
 This led to the successful establishment of the club in the list of official Iowa State clubs and organizations.